+The 2018 winner of the John Oxley Library Award was Paul Lyons.
 Paul was recognised for his dedication to the recording and sharing of North Queensland news and history, and his efforts to preserve Townsville news archives.
 Paul was responsible for rescuing 40 years of North Queensland news and television history from a dumpster bin after the local television station was shut down.
 The longstanding cameraman and producer, then spent the next decade protecting the archive before finding it a permanent home within the local library.

+The 2018 winner of the John Oxley Library Award was Ian Poole.
 Ian made significant contributions to Australian photography – not just as a Queensland photographer, but also as a teacher and mentor, writer, curator, a critic and judge, an aficionado of the art, and active participant in industry groups.
 In March 2011, Ian donated an archive of some 100,000 original negatives, colour transparencies, photographic prints and scrapbooks to the State Library of Queensland.

-Awarded to Dr Spencer Routh OAM for his life-long contribution to the library and information sector.
+The 2017 winner of the John Oxley Library Award was Dr Spencer Routh OAM for his life-long contribution to the library and information sector.

-Awarded to Kim Wilson for her innovative work recording the history of local architecture and initiating and leading the Brisbane Art Deco Project.
+The 2016 winner of the John Oxley Library Award was Kim Wilson for her innovative work recording the history of local architecture and initiating and leading the Brisbane Art Deco Project.